tensorlayer/TensorLayerX/docs/user/get_start_model.rst

 Define a model
 ===============

-TensorLayer3.0 provides two ways to define a model.
+TensorLayerX provides two ways to define a model.
 Sequential model allows you to build model in a fluent way while dynamic model allows you to fully control the forward process.

 Sequential model